orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 // TODO: We might expect these functions to execute on the node instead of the ray ?
 //

+  // TODO index_of vs path used to get there. -1, 1, 1, -1 etc.. (or more general version of path)

   // TODO: .every on a node's location.
 Should it start traversing from there, yes?

 Theorem proving.